gcharang/komodo-install-explorer/README.md

 The only problem is when the ports of two different assetchains conflict with each other.

 In that case, if you wish to run them at the same time, modify the `install-assetchain-explorer.sh` script to have fixed port values that are all distinct and different from the other asstchain's ports.
-Lets say the assetchain's name is `ASSETCHAINNAME1`, then delete the sub directory named `ASSETCHAINNAME1-explorer` and the script named `ASSETCHAINNAME1-explorer-start.sh` and run the modified `install-assetchain-explorer.sh` with it's name again:
+Lets say the assetchain's name is `ASSETCHAINNAME1`, then delete the sub directory named `ASSETCHAINNAME1-explorer` and the script named `ASSETCHAINNAME1-explorer-start.sh` and run the modified `install-assetchain-explorer.sh` with its name again:

 ```bash
 install-assetchain-explorer.sh ASSETCHAINNAME1